dedis/simnet/README.md

 One POD will also be used to deploy a router that will simply run OpenVPN so that the simulation can open a tunnel to the cluster network and thus make requests to the nodes.

+### Docker

+Simulations with the Docker strategy will interact with the local Docker setup to create one container per Node.
+Each of those containers will need another temporary container to configure the network emulation (latencies, etc...) but they will terminate before the simulation begins and they are booted one after the other.

 # How to